 I like to make my compost and know that you can add a lot of organic materials like leaves, grass clippings, and kitchen waste to it.
 But I had some leftover shrimp shells and wanted to know if I could add those to the compost pile as well.

-Shrimp shells can go in compost whether they are raw or cooked.
+Yes, you can compost shrimp shells whether they are raw or cooked.
 The shells will decompose and be broken down by the microorganisms into organic compost.
 The compounds in shellfish are beneficial to maintain soil health as well.

 Composting is the method where you add organic materials to a compost pile and let it sit for several weeks or months.
-The organic material starts to break down due to the air and moisture in the pile.
+The organic material breaks down because of the air and moisture in the pile.

-This happens due to the beneficial microorganisms in the soil that decompose the organic material.
-After several months, the end result is a dark, crumbly material rich in nutrients for your plants.
+This happens because of the beneficial microorganisms in the soil that decompose the organic material.
+After several months, the result is a dark, crumbly material rich in nutrients for your plants.

 So by making compost you are saving organic waste from reaching the landfill and you’re creating rich, organic material for growing healthy plants.

 When you add shrimp to your compost pile, they provide the beneficial microorganisms with rich compounds suitable for their growth.
 This will help the microorganisms grow and break down the other organic waste in the compost pile.